Leigan0/FT-cloud-tech-test/README.md

 * hosted on cloud
 * Diagram of infrastructure

 My initial plan is to make a simple version of the app to meet the above.
+I will break each feature into smaller problems and implement the feature following the TDD cycle approach.

 I have decided to follow the Model-View-Controller architectural pattern, which divides the application into three interconnected parts, allowing separation of concerns.
 This pattern